-By Dan Koehler, 2014-2015, Fulbright-National Geographic Digital Storytelling Fellow to Botswana
+Daniel Koehler, 2014-2015, Fulbright National-Geographic Digital Storytelling Fellow to Botswana

 Want a window into the day-in-the life a Fulbright-National Geographic Digital Storytelling Fellow?
 Read 2014 Fellow Dan Koehler’s account of how he deftly handled a truck breakdown in the middle of the Kalahari desert en route to doing some filming for his project.